Our newest Platinum Moments bake-along is live! Get the video tutorial here.

 Our Platinum, Platinum Instant Sourdough and Organic Instant Yeast are NOT gluten free.

 Sorbitan monostearate is an emulsifier.
-This material coats yeast cells to assist in the rehydration of the yeast and to protect the yeast from damage by exposure to air.
+This material coats yeast cells and protects the cells from damage by oxygen and assists in the rehydration of the yeast.

 Sorbitan monostearate is a mixture of partial stearic and palmitic acid esters of sorbitol and its mono- and dianhydrides.
 The source of sorbitol in sorbitan monostearate is unknown, however it is plant-based and may or may not be sourced from corn.
 Allergens are typically part of the protein structure of the organism, however the process used to produce sorbitol eliminates the plant protein.